sapphirecat/dynacache/README.md

 A memcached protocol server that stores data to Amazon DynamoDb.

-# Private
+## Private

-This project will not be released publicly, in protest of the re-appointment of Richard Stallman to the board of the Free Software Foundation.
+This project has not been fully released publicly, in protest of the re-appointment of Richard Stallman to the board of the Free Software Foundation.

-I'm going to need something more than a bunch of white men deciding they miss their rape apologist buddy, especially if the best they can say about him is that they "feel his behavior has moderated."  _Does that even mean anything?_
-Adding to the apparent insincerity, it took them two weeks to come up with that egregiously bland statement.

-I don't even know what the endgame is, here.
-If Stallman were to part ways again, should I release dynacache?
-If there is a release, it's not feasible to pull it back if they were to reverse course again.
-Can I trust the FSF?
-Can I trust Stallman himself?
-I don't think I can give a "Yes" to either of those any more.

-RIP the dream.
+## Y tho

+Back when I was a teen reading Slashdot, RMS seemed pretty cool.
+Since then, I've grown up, and Stallman hasn't.
+I've worked to improve myself, but I have no power; meanwhile, people with power show very little indication that they understand improving themselves is _possible,_ or that their actions matter.
+Technical people especially seem to think that anything that isn't objectively quantifiable is beneath their concern.

+And if I sit here giving away software, I'm supporting their dream.
+I'm supporting their work.
+I'm supporting their public image, implying that yes, these are people (and organizations) that I want my efforts to be associated with.
+That is no longer the case.

+## The future

+I will probably release source code eventually; I still believe in the _ideal_ of free software.
+If the FSF were to get some true diversity on the board, enough to escape from tokenism, that day would come sooner.